-This cruciferous veggie is a good source of the blood pressure-regulating minerals magnesium, calcium, and potassium.
+This cruciferous veggie is a good source of the blood pressure-regulating minerals magnesium, calcium and potassium.
 (These are the 13 essential vitamins your body needs to stay healthy.)
-In fact, high amounts of those three minerals is a telltale sign of many foods to lower blood pressure.
-Previous research in animals has found that a diet high in broccoli sprouts may help reduce blood pressure, cardiovascular disease, and stroke.
+In fact, high amounts of those three minerals is common among foods that lower blood pressure.
+Previous research in animals has found that a diet high in broccoli sprouts may help reduce blood pressure, cardiovascular disease and stroke.
 Broccoli sprouts are high in compounds that may help reduce damage to arteries, which may play a role in high blood pressure.

 Sesame and rice-bran oils

 People who cooked with a blend of the two oils (available at health food stores) saw a drop in blood pressure almost comparable with the decrease that results from taking medication, according to research from the American Heart Association’s Scientific Sessions.
-Researchers believe the effect is due to the oils’ fatty acids and antioxidants such as sesamin, sesamol, sesamolin, and oryzanol.
-Learn to spot the silent signs of a heart attack.
+Researchers believe the effect is due to the oils’ fatty acids and antioxidants such as sesamin, sesamol sesamolin, and oryzanol.

 Lowering your blood pressure requires more than just cutting back on sodium, Prevention.com reports.
-You also need to eat foods high in at least two of these three minerals: calcium, magnesium, and potassium.
+You also need to eat foods high in at least two of these three minerals: calcium, magnesium and potassium.
 With white beans, you get the jackpot for all three.
 Just one cup contains 13 per cent of the calcium, 30 per cent of the magnesium, and 24 per cent of the potassium needed for your daily recommended servings.
-These calcium-rich foods are also natural fat burners.

 A 2012 study found that when healthy adults drank 330 mL (about 11 ounces) of pomegranate juice every day for four weeks, both their systolic and diastolic blood pressures dropped.
 So you may want to start swapping your morning orange juice for one-and-a-half cups of this heart-healthy alternative.

 Oatmeal is one of a few semi-processed foods that lower blood pressure.
-That’s because getting the right amounts of dietary fibre and whole grains is vital to maintaining normal blood pressure, and oatmeal is a tasty source of both.
+That’s because getting the right amounts of dietary fibre and whole grains is vital to maintaining healthy blood pressure, and oatmeal is a tasty source of both.
 Classic studies have proven that eating oatmeal can lower systolic and diastolic blood pressure.
 Plus, the fibre can help you maintain a healthy body weight and prevent obesity, a risk factor for high blood pressure.
-Here’s how to lose weight—without a lick of exercise.

 Garlic and herbs

 Is there anything garlic can’t do?
-The vegetable is praised in natural medicine and is linked to lowering cholesterol and high blood pressure, too, according to Healthline.
+It’s a staple in natural medicine and is linked to lowering cholesterol and high blood pressure, too, according to Healthline.
 This natural antibiotic has the active ingredient allicin to thank for its health benefits.
 Plus, more research shows eating garlic alters how blood vessels dilate, resulting in blood pressure changes as well.
-Learn how to cook smart for a healthy heart.

-Some research on watermelon extract and high blood pressure suggests the amino acid citrulline found in the fruit may help manage high blood pressure.
 One study found those who took watermelon extract showed reduced blood pressure specifically in the ankles and arm arteries.
 Other studies on mice also show watermelon’s positive effect.
-Although more research is needed to determine the specifics, eating fruit like watermelon isn’t going to hurt.
+Although more research is needed to determine the specifics, eating fresh fruit like watermelon certainly isn’t going to hurt.

 Kiwis are another fruit that positively impacts blood pressure.
-Some researchers studied how the fruit fares compared to apples.
-They found that eating three kiwis a day over eight weeks reduced blood pressure in people with slightly high blood pressure more so than eating one apple per day during the same time.
+Some researchers studied how the fruit fares compared to apples: They found that eating three kiwis a day over eight weeks reduced blood pressure in people with slightly high blood pressure more so than eating one apple per day during the same time.
 (There are still plenty of health benefits of apples, though!)
 A daily serving of kiwi was also found to reduce blood pressure in people with only mildly elevated levels.
 Kiwis are also an excellent source of vitamin C which can also also improve blood pressure.
-(These vitamin C-rich foods are also natural fat burners.)